jaydoncastro/Flap-Bird/README.md

 random jump effects occur, meaning everytime you jump you go a random distance and direction

+the debris i made will also kill you (sometimes, because it's random)

 try to stay alive!

 # Gameplay Screenshots